rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/532_standard-web-protocol.md

 ---

-title: "Standard Web Protocol"
+title: "Standard Web Protocols"
 intro: rapyuta.io is a platform that enables robotics solution development by providing the necessary software infrastructure and facilitating the interaction between multiple stakeholders who contribute to the solution development.

-weight: 532
+weight: 534

 versions:
   free-pro-team: '*'